zcvele/OfficeDocs-SkypeForBusiness/Teams/integrating-business-email.md

 1. You need to choose your email service provider.
 The options are Microsoft, Google Workspace, or another service provider.
 Select the **Next** button to continue when ready, or the **Back** button to return to the previous screen.
 1. Now you must verify ownership of your custom business domain.

     Enter your business domain and select **Verify**.
 We attempt to detect your domain host provider and prompt you to sign into your account.
-This authorization is solely for verifying domain ownership and doesn't involve any DNS changes.
+This authorization is solely for verifying domain ownership and doesn't involve any Domain Name System (DNS) changes.

     There are two methods to verify ownership: